BYU-CS-Course-Ops/markdowndata/README.md

 ## Example Usage

 There are two ways to use MarkdownData:
-1. **From a String**: You can pass a markdown string directly to the `loads` function.
+1. **From a String**: Pass a markdown string directly to the `loads` function.
-2. **From a File**: You can read a markdown file and pass its content to the `load` function.
+2. **From a File**: Read a markdown file and pass its content to the `load` function.

 ### Markdown String to JSON Object

-To convert a markdown string to a JSON object, you can use the following code:
+To convert a Markdown string to a JSON object, you can use the following code:

 ```python
 import markdowndata